Medication Error & Medical Malpractice Lawyers in Pittsburgh

 Article

 Certain drugs are toxic to the kidneys, particularly when improperly prescribed, administered in the wrong dose, or given without regard for the patient’s renal function.
+These medication errors can turn an otherwise reversible condition into a catastrophic outcome.
+One of the most frequent and preventable causes of acute kidney injury in hospitalized patients is medication-related.

 Article